mgarl-10/Yellow_protein/README.md

 ---

-## 6.4 Detection of Positive Selection
+## 6.4 Detection of positive selection

 Positive selection was tested using the **FEL (Fixed Effects Likelihood)** method implemented in Datamonkey (HyPhy framework).